sidbala4023/Trigger/README.md

 24.Write a trigger when an contact is created account’s related list updatethe account phone field with newly created contact phone field.

 25.Write a trigger to prevent duplicate account while an account is inserted

+26. Write a trigger to Account’sfiledTotalAmountofContact(Custom Object) when an Contact is